Thatta: Mughal

 The city was destroyed by Mirza Jani Beg in the 16th century.
 Beginning in 1592 during the reign of Emperor Akbar, Thatta was governed by the Mughal Empire based in Agra, which lead to a decline in the city's prosperity as some trade was shifted towards other Mughal ports.

 Shah Jahan, while still a prince, sought refuge in the city from his father Emperor Jahangir.
 In his reign, Thatta Subah was carved out of Subah of Multan, with provincial capital in Thatta.
 It consisted of modern Sindh.
 In 1626, Shah Jahan's 13th son, Lutfallah, was born in Thatta.
 The city was almost destroyed by a devastating storm in 1637.
 As a token of gratitude for the hospitality he had received in the city while still a prince, Shah Jahan bestowed the Shah Jahan Mosque to the city in 1647 as part of the city's rebuilding efforts, although it was not completed until 1659 under the reign of his son Aurangzeb.
 Emperor Aurangzeb himself had also lived in Thatta for some time as governor of the lower Sindh.

 Thatta regained some of its prosperity with the arrival of European merchants.
-Between 1652 and 1660, the Dutch East India Company had a small tradingpost (comptoir or factory) in Thatta.
+Between 1652 and 1660, the Dutch East India Company had a small trading post (comptoir or factory) in Thatta.
 This competed with the English one, which was established in 1635 and closed in 1662.
 Thatta in the 1650s was noted to have 2,000 looms that produced cloth that was exported abroad to Asia and Portugal.
 Thatta was also home to a thriving silk weaving industry, as well as leather products that were exported throughout South Asia.
 The city was considered by visiting Augustinian friars in the 1650s to be a wealthy city, though the presence of transgender hijras were taken as a sign of the city's supposed moral depravity.

 Thatta'a revival was short lived as the Indus River silted in the second half of the 1600s, shifting its course further east and leading to the abandonment of the city as a seaport.
 Despite the abandonment of the city's port functions, its Hindu merchants continued to play an important role in trade, and began using their own ships rather than relying on European ships for trade.
 Traders were particularly active in the region around Masqat, in modern Oman, and members of Thatta's Bhatia caste established Masqat's first Hindu temple during this period.
 Sindh remained an important economic centre during this period as well, and Thatta remained Sindh's largest economic centre, and its largest centre for textile production.